Drug information provided by: IBM Micromedex

 If you will be taking this medicine for pulmonary arterial hypertension, it is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 If you take tadalafil for pulmonary arterial hypertension, do not take Cialis® or other PDE5 inhibitors, such as sildenafil (Revatio® or Viagra®) or vardenafil (Levitra®).
 Cialis® also contains tadalafil.
 If you take too much tadalafil or take it together with these medicines, the chance for side effects will be higher.

 If you experience a prolonged erection for more than 4 hours or a painful erection for more than 6 hours, contact your doctor immediately.
 This condition may require prompt medical treatment to prevent serious and permanent damage to your penis.

 This medicine does not protect you against sexually transmitted diseases (including HIV or AIDS).
 Use protective measures and ask your doctor if you have any questions about this.

 It is important to tell your doctor about any heart problems you have now or may have had in the past.
 This medicine can cause serious side effects in patients with heart problems.

-Do not drink excessive amounts of alcohol (eg, 5 glasses of wine or 5 shots of whiskey) when taking tadalafil.
-When taken in excess, alcohol can increase your chances of getting a headache or getting dizzy, increase your heart rate, or lower your blood pressure.
+Do not drink excessive amounts of alcohol (eg, 5 or more glasses of wine or 5 or more shots of whiskey) when taking tadalafil.
+When taken in excess, alcohol can increase your chances of getting a headache or dizziness, increase your heart rate, or lower your blood pressure.